Blotch3D/Blotch3D/README.md

 current attributes of that child window, whenever they change.
 On Microsoft Windows, the window's Form object (BlWindow3D.Form) may be of help in this.
-There may also be a way to specify that an existing window be used as the 3D window, but it probably isn't portable.
+There may also be a way to specify that an existing window be used as the 3D window, but it probably isn't portable and may not work in later MonoGame releases.

 Most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.